 Meaning

-“Every creature is better alive than dead, men and moose and pine trees, and he who understands it aright will rather preserve its life than destroy it.” presents a viewpoint centered on wisdom.
-It implies that reflection reveals deeper truths and encourages us to remember that understanding takes time.
+In the quote “Every creature is better alive than dead, men and moose and pine trees, and he who understands it aright will rather preserve its life than destroy it.,” the emphasis is on wisdom.
+It highlights the thought that reflection reveals deeper truths while implying that understanding takes time.

 Theme